ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 database_dumped
   Whether the module used IRRDBU00 utility to dump the RACF database.
-Set to :literal:`true` only when the purge operation successfully executes the :literal:`IRRDBU00` utility.
+Set to :literal:`true` only when the purge state successfully executes the :literal:`IRRDBU00` utility.
-Only relevant when :emphasis:`operation=purge`.
+Only relevant when :emphasis:`state=purge`.

   | **returned**: always
   | **type**: bool